The language network

 - Describe evidence for the following claims:

-- The same specific network of brain regions underlies language processing in all healthy individuals
+- The specific brain regions used for language processing are the same for all healthy adults

-- Spoken languages and signed languages are processed by the same general language network
+- Spoken languages and signed languages are processed by the same language network

 Brain geography